ds997/Docker-Tutorial-Homework/README.md

 # Docker-Tutorial-Homework
 For this homework, you need to complete the Docker Getting Started guide sections 1,2, and 3 found here (Links to an external site.).
 Please also read sections 4,5, and 6 to complete your basic knowledge of Docker.
-To submit this assignment, create a GitHub repository and make a commit for each section that you complete.
-When you are finished submit a link to your repository on Github here.